 For paid programs, programmers receive either 65% of all program income, or an hourly stipend, whichever is higher.
 WCCW has the option to cancel an event within three days of its scheduled date based on low interest for an event.

 Programming fees are set by the program leaders, within a range that is realistic to what members of our community can afford.
-(Based on the demographics of our community, we cannot accept programs where the fee per attendee is higher than $15/hr + materials.)
+(Based on the demographics of our community, we generally accept programs where the fee per attendee is higher than $15/hr + materials.)

 WCCW does not reimburse for material costs.
 Please consider the cost of your materials when deciding what fees to charge for your program.